mattburnett-repo/generic_code_challenge_02/README.md

 It calls a 3rd party API [Geekflare.com](https://geekflare.com/api/docs#dns-records) as a data source.
 The data for a requested domain name is retrieved, and a simple risk calculation is made from that data.

 ## Installation / Getting Started
-First, clone the repo
+First, clone the repo:
 ```sh
 git clone https://github.com/baobab-insurance/coding-challenge-mattburnett-repo.git
 ```
-Then, change to the `coding-challenge-mattburnett-repo` directory
+Then, change to the `coding-challenge-mattburnett-repo` directory:
 ```sh
 cd coding-challenge-mattburnett-repo
 ```